All Episodes

 And when the Great Barrington Declaration said we should try to treat the elderly and those who live in group homes, we should try to target more care and more surveillance.

-Can I ask you a question?
+Let me ask you a question.

 Why can't we produce enough for everybody that gets it and wants it?

-Why do why would there be a shortage?
+Why would there be a shortage?

-And he's treating the problem the problem with treating everyone, Sean, is this.
+The problem with treating everyone, Sean, is this.

 You have to keep in mind that 99% get better without any treatment.

-So you do really medically, it's not appropriate to treat everybody the same.
+So, you do really, medically, it's not appropriate to treat everybody the same.

-The vast majority of young healthy people don't need any treatment at all.
+The vast majority of young, healthy people don't need any treatment at all.

 But it is making that judgment call that a physician can help with.

-If you don't have any symptoms, we shouldn't do millions of tests every day for people without symptoms, but we also shouldn't be treating people without it without significant symptoms either.
+If you don't have any symptoms, we shouldn't do millions of tests every day for people without symptoms.

-And that judgment will be made sort of like would you be would you deny somebody that gets the flu and they want Tamma flu?
+It's sort of like: would you deny somebody that gets the flu and they want Tama flu?

 Would we deny them that?

-I would I don't think we would.
+I don't think we would.

-No, I think the judgment though is made with a person and you have to make the judgment on risk of treatment versus no treatment.
+No, I think the judgment, though, is made with a person, and you have to make the judgment on risk of treatment versus no treatment.

-You do it in conjunction with a physician to figure it out and uh ultimately there definitely are people that are helped by it.
+You do it in conjunction with a physician to figure it out.

-One of the things that Fauci has not mentioned and is incredibly important is if you are older and you get uh COVID your spouse is actually eligible to get the monoclonal antibodies even if they're not positive yet and that's something that really can prevent serious illness because it's so deadly or so much more deadly in the elderly that uh people don't know that.
+One of the things that Fauci has not mentioned, and is incredibly important, is if you are older and you get COVID, your spouse is actually eligible to get the monoclonal antibodies, even if they're not positive yet.

-People don't know they have to have treatment early, and they also don't know that even without a positive test, an elderly person can ask their doctor and often qualify for the monoclonal antibiotics.
+And they also don't know that even without a positive test, an elderly person can ask their doctor and often qualify for the monoclonal antibiotics.

-Soldiers are now being removed from the service because they refused the vaccine, and now in what can only be described as, they're calling it involuntary separation, a directive signed by the Secretary of the Army, that they'll not be eligible for involuntary separation pay and may be subject to recoupment of any unearned sports.
+And now, in what can only be described as they're calling it involuntary separation, a directive signed by the Secretary of the Army, that they'll not be eligible for involuntary separation pay and may be subject to recoupment of any unearned special or incentive pay that they might have received.

 Are you kidding me?

-completely unfair and I would get rid of that.
+Completely unfair, and I would get rid of that.

 I'm part of legislation that would reverse that and allow them to come back.